Villa Claudia – Peaceful and refined stay close to the Cannes action.

 - Boulangerie Jean-Luc Pelé – A bakery/café from Cannois chocolatier and pâtissier Pelé; his chocolate shop on Rue Meynadier is also well worth a visit.
 This is a fantastic venue for a light lunch or for afternoon coffee and cake.
 The pastries and desserts are made with sustainable French flour and taste incredible.
 (0.4 mile).

 Nearby Shopping & Cool Shops

 - Déclic Dépôt – Every town needs a great thrift store.
 This one is very Cannes, specializing in designer clothes and accessories for women from recent seasons.
-You can now choose to pick up a Prada or Armani bargain via its online shop, Bingo Fashion.
-5-minute walk (0.2 mile).
+You can now choose to pick up a Prada or Armani bargain via its online shop.
+(0.2 mile).

-- InterContinental Carlton Hotel – The epicenter of glamour in Cannes, this hotel is legendary.
+- Carlton Cannes – The epicenter of glamour in Cannes, this hotel is legendary.
 It has featured in acclaimed films like To Catch a Thief.
 If you’re a celebrity, you’re probably staying at the Carlton.
 Mere mortals should stop by to enjoy the grand Belle Époque architecture, private beach, and possibility of spotting a star.
-9-minute walk (0.4 mile).
+(0.4 mile).

 Nearby Markets or Grocery Stores

 - Casino – Large branch of the popular French supermarket.
 Good selection of groceries and essentials.
 Open till midnight daily.
-6-minute walk (0.3 mile).
+(0.3 mile).

 - Marché Forville – A Cannes food institution, this is its biggest market and the place to go for all your gourmet needs since 1934 – browse local fresh vegetables, fish, local delicacies like socca (chickpea pancake), and stalls specializing in olives or mushrooms.
 On Mondays, the food is replaced by an all-day flea market.
 (0.8 mile).